-Dark Reading Launches New Tech Center On Security And Compliance
+Dark Reading Launches New Tech Center On Security Analytics

-Today Dark Reading launches a new feature: the Compliance Tech Center, a subsite of our website devoted to bringing you more detailed news, insight, and in-depth reporting on security issues as they relate to compliance with regulatory and industry standards.
+This week Dark Reading launches a new feature: the Security Analytics Tech Center, a subsite of Dark Reading devoted to bringing you more detailed news, insight, and in-depth reporting on the use of security data analysis techniques to identify sophisticated threats and improve enterprise defenses.

-This is the tenth of our Dark Reading Tech Centers, which are designed to provide you with a more focused view of specific issues, threats, and technologies in the world of IT security.
-The Tech Centers offer in-depth reports and studies, breaking news, and links to additional articles and information not found on the main Dark Reading site.
+Security Analytics is the 22nd of our Dark Reading Tech Centers, which are drill-down sections designed to provide you with a more focused view of specific issues, threats, and technologies in the world of IT security.
+The Tech Centers offer in-depth reports and studies, breaking news, and links to additional articles and information not found on the main Dark Reading home page.
 Just as a traditional newspaper offers in-depth sections or supplements on sports, entertainment, or politics, the Dark Reading Tech Centers provide an additional range of news and information for readers who have an interest in specific aspects of IT security.

 More Security Insights

-Of course, the creation of the Compliance Tech Center doesn't mean that our coverage of standards-related security topics on the main Dark Reading site will decrease.
-You'll continue to see news and analysis of new developments in security requirements, and strategies for leveraging compliance initiatives will remain a topic of discussion for our bloggers and comments sections.
-But when you click on those stories or blogs, you'll be brought here, to the Compliance Tech Center, so that you can see the full range and depth of analysis that we offer on the topic, and gain additional context to support what you're reading.
+Of course, the creation of this new Tech Center doesn't mean that our coverage of security analytics on the main Dark Reading site will decrease.
+You'll continue to see news and analysis of new strategies for forensics and incident response on our home page and in our opinion section.
+But when you click on those stories or blogs, you'll be brought here, to the Tech Center, so that you can see the full range and depth of analysis that we offer on the topic, and gain additional context to support what you're reading.

-We think the Compliance Tech Center will help you understand the security challenges that your organization could face, and guide you to make good decisions about the tools and practices that might work best.
+We think this new Tech Center will help provide more depth and context around your challenges in security forensics and incident response.
 But in the end, this is your site.
-Please let us know what you think of the Tech Center, our coverage of compliance initiatives, and what you'd like to see us cover in more depth.
+Please let us know what you think of the Tech Center, our coverage of security analytics, and what you'd like to see us cover in more depth.
 We can't guarantee we'll answer every query with a story or in-depth report, but we'll do our best to meet your needs for additional information and analysis.

-If it has to do with security and compliance, then you'll find it here.
-And if you don't, let us know -- our goal is to be the most comprehensive source of security-related compliance news and information on the Web.
+If it has to do with analyzing security data, emerging threats, or cyberforensics, you'll find coverage on Dark Reading.
+And if you don't, let us know -- our goal is to be the most comprehensive source of security news and information on the Web.